thisisaunam/pomodoro-timer-cli/README.md

 ---

-## notes
+## Notes

-this project is part of a broader effort to build structured, user-interactive command-line applications while strengthening core python fundamentals.
+This project is part of a broader effort to build structured, user-interactive command-line applications while strengthening core python fundamentals.